 New frontal styling with a more-sculpted hood, plastic grille, and horizontal quad headlights marked the '69s, riding a new 122-inch wheelbase and sporting standard air conditioning.
 A minor restyle for 1970 brought new rear fenders and taillamps to sedans and hardtops, and new roof panels and taillamps to wagons.

 AMC made an unsuccessful first stab at the booming personal-car market with the radically styled 1965 Rambler Marlin, renamed AMC Marlin for 1966-67.
 This was a big fastback hardtop coupe, initially based on the midsize 1965-66 Rambler Classic, with the same 112-inch wheelbase and similar front sheetmetal.
 Teague penned sweeping, elliptical rear side windows so the C-pillars wouldn't look heavy, but the overall styling was somewhat clumsy nonetheless.
 The '66 changed only in detail: revised grille, standard front antiroll bar on six-cylinder models, and newly optional vinyl roof treatment.

 The '67 Marlin was switched to that year's new Ambassador platform and ended up much better proportioned on its longer wheelbase.
 Teague helped with handsome lower-body lines of the same hippy sort applied to that year's Ambassador and Rebel.

 Measuring 6.5 inches longer than previous Marlins, the '67 was perhaps the best of this school, but it arrived too late to save the day.
-Sales had been low from the start, and 1965-66 sales were less than 5000 and 3000, respectively.
+Sales had been low from the start, and 1965-66 sales were 10,327 and 4,547, respectively.
 Marlin offered some sports-car features (optional four-speed gearbox, tachometer, bucket seats, and V-8s with up to 280 bhp) but lacked a sports car's taut, precise handling and manageable size.